Fish Creek Personal Use Salmon Fishery

 A permit is required to personal use dipnet for salmon in Fish Creek.

-Permits can be obtained from private vendors or at Fish and Game offices in Fairbanks, Anchorage, Palmer, Soldotna, and Homer. (make into links to contact pages)
+Permits can be obtained from private vendors or at Fish and Game offices in Fairbanks Permitting Office, Anchorage Permitting Office, Palmer Permitting Office, Soldotna Permitting Office, and Homer Permitting Office.

 Households may not have both the Upper Cook Inlet Personal Use Salmon Permit and the Kachemak Bay Coho Salmon Set Gillnet Permit.
 Households must choose one or the other permit.